Research Interests

 Teaching Experience

-She has 8 years of teaching experience and has taught several courses on Forensic Science, Advanced Forensic Science, Crime and Media Studies, Blood Antiquities and Archaeopolitics, Cultural Policies and the Art Market.
-She has also conducted short study courses (summer/winter schools) for undergraduate/postgraduate students and school seniors, and led training programs for career professionals.
+She has 8+ years of teaching experience in the following areas of study: forensic science, applied forensic psychology, crime and media studies, complex investigations and organized crimes, blood antiquities and archaeopolitics, cultural policies and the art market.
+She has also conducted short study courses (summer/winter schools, certificate programs) as well as conceived and instructed in training programs for career professionals.
 Besides her regular teaching engagements, she has been regularly invited as a resource person for various guest lectures, public talks and conferences.

 Publications